deb-intel/InnerSourceDeb/guidelines/github_workflows.rst

 * frequently synchronize branches to ensure integration of upstream changes (and eliminate conflicts)
 * collaborate on branches, pull requests, and feature development

-Staging Contributions
+Collective Contributions
-*********************
+************************

-A staging area is created for a team that wants to make several contributions to an upstream repository as an aggregate.
-The organization forks an upstream repository at the "project" level, and the team contributes only to a new fork (or staging area).
+A staging area is created for a team that wants to make collective contributions to an upstream repository as an aggregate.
+The organization forks an upstream repository at the "project" level, and the entire team contributes only to that new fork (or staging area).

 Team members contribute to the organization\'s fork.
-Afterward, a repository maintainer must rebase against upstream and aggregate all changes;
-and then push from the organization\'s fork to the original upstream.
+Afterward, a repository maintainer must aggregate all changes and rebase them with upstream; and then push from the organization\'s fork to the original upstream.

 A good example of a staging contribution repo is the `Intel Project for LLVM* technology`_.